Tables, bounds and graphics of sizes of complete arcs in the plane $\mathrm{PG}(2,q)$ for all $q\le321007$ and sporadic $q$ in $[323761\ldots430007]$ obtained by an algorithm with fixed order of points (FOP)

-23 sporadic $q$'s in the interval $[301897\ldots430007]$, see Table 2.\\ In the work \cite{BDFKMP-ArXiv2015Greedy}, the smallest \emph{known} sizes of complete arcs in $\mathrm{PG}(2,q)$ are collected for all $q\leq160001$, $q$ prime power.
-The sizes of complete arcs collected in this work and in the work \cite{BDFKMP-ArXiv2015Greedy} provide the following upper bounds on the smallest size $t_{2}(2,q)$ of a complete arc in the projective plane $\mathrm{PG}(2,q)$:
+In the work \cite{BDFKMP-ArXiv2015Greedy}, the \emph{smallest known} sizes of complete arcs in $\mathrm{PG}(2,q)$ are collected for all $q\leq160001$, $q$ prime power.
+The sizes of complete arcs, collected in this work and in \cite{BDFKMP-ArXiv2015Greedy}, provide the following upper bounds on the smallest size $t_{2}(2,q)$ of a complete arc in the projective plane $\mathrm{PG}(2,q)$: